 - 1. Open the Construct panel and go to the Edit tab. - 2.
 Click the icon of the desired Boolean operation. - 3.
-Specify the objects for the operation. - For (Boolean union): - lick Add object in the Objects to merge field. - Select one or more objects. - For b (Boolean subtraction): - Click Add object in the Subtract from field. - Select an object. - Click Add object in the Objects to subtract field. - Select one or more objects.
-If only one object is selected in the Objects to subtract field, you can swap the objects selected for the operation by clicking the [↑] button.
+Specify the objects for the operation. - For (Boolean unification): - a.
+Click Add object in the Objects to merge field. - b.
+Select one or more objects. - For 5 (Boolean subtraction): - a.
+Click Add object in the Subtract from field. - b.
+Select an object. - c.
+Click Add object in the Objects to subtract field. - d.
+Select one or more objects.
+If only one object is selected in the Objects to subtract field, you can swap the objects selected for the operation by clicking the † button.

-Figure 132: Examples of Boolean operations with objects: a-source objects, b-Boolean union, c-Boolean subtraction, d-Boolean intersection
+Figure 174: Examples of Boolean operations with objects: a-source objects, b-Boolean unification, c-Boolean subtraction, d-Boolean intersection

-- For © (Boolean intersection):
+- For 🗗 (Boolean intersection):

-- Click Add object in the Objects to intersect field.
+- a.
+Click Add object in the Objects to intersect field.

-- Select one or more objects.
+- b.
+Select one or more objects.